 That begs the question, what is a record and is everyone on the same page about the importance of that record?
 Is I.T. currently focused on implementing an Enterprise Content Management (ECM or ERM) solution or rather to develop a “Portal” type solution to enhance the organizations collaboration between staff members?

 Is there a concern regarding the licensing model \ purchases (a possible existing Documentum, eRoom, LiveLink, FileNet, or Intranet solution) that is currently being utilized to meet a specific need or possibly being discussed and is a possible political landmine?
 (These need to be addressed).

-Microsoft SharePoint and/or SharePoint Online is being utilized in most every major organization (in varying capacities) from Wells Fargo to Viacom (MTV) to the Department of State and at the Pentagon.
+Microsoft SharePoint and/or SharePoint Online is being utilized in almost every major organization (in varying capacities) from Wells Fargo to Viacom (MTV) to the Department of State and at the Pentagon.
 It’s being used in varying capacities at pharmaceutical companies, most every branch of the U.S. Government, the world’s top financial institutions, and even at your local YMCA chapter.
 It’s becoming as common as Microsoft Word.

 SharePoint needs a roadmap and a solid governance strategy as well as a support model and a configuration \ customization policy.
 You will need a training strategy (including train-the-trainer and power users) and to really look at where the organization is going in email (records) management as well as automating paper-based processes into workflows.

 What is that big “quick win” you’re looking for in SharePoint?
 What is the ROI analysis you’re looking to provide?
 If you already have SharePoint implemented you may be looking at performance, redundancy in farms, what a “cloud-based” solution could do for you and the many add-ins (3rd party or other line-of-business “LOB” solutions) and security concerns you may need to address.